Episode #61: Jack Vogel, Alpha Architect, “(Factor Timing?) It’s Next To Near Impossible”

-Guest: Jack Vogel.
-Jack conducts research in empirical asset pricing and behavioral finance.
+Guest: Jack Vogel is the CFO/CIO of Alpha Architect.
+He conducts research in empirical asset pricing and behavioral finance.
 He is a co-author of DIY FINANCIAL ADVISOR: A Simple Solution to Build and Protect Your Wealth and QUANTITATIVE MOMENTUM: A Practitioner’s Guide to Building a Momentum-Based Stock Selection System.
-His academic background includes experience as an instructor and research assistant at Drexel University in both the Finance and Mathematics departments, as well as a Finance instructor at Villanova University He has a Ph.D. in Finance and a MS in Mathematics from Drexel University.
-Jack graduated summa cum laude with a BS in Mathematics and Education from The University of Scranton.

 What follows is a great look at how a professional portfolio manager/asset allocator creates a portfolio.
 Using quantitative tools, Jack starts by constructing the universe of potential assets to include, keeping in mind scale.
 Next, Jack applies some forensic accounting in order to exclude certain toxic assets that one wouldn’t want in a portfolio.
 Then, he screens for value.
 Jack likes using enterprise multiples.
 Finally, he looks for “quality.”
 These are things like free cash flow, margin growth and marketing stability.